-In the following circumstances an existing service must request a new DCYA reference number.
+In the following circumstances an existing service must request a new Service Reference number.

-- In the case of a transfer of ownership of a service (ELC Service Provider), the ELC Service must log onto the Hive with all relevant details in order to request a new DCYA reference number.
-The service must ensure the new ownership is registered with Tusla - In the case of a change of legal status of a service (ELC Service Provider), the ELC Service must log onto the Hive with all relevant details in order to request a new DCYA reference number.
+In the case of a transfer of ownership of a service (ELC Service Provider), the ELC Service must log onto the Hive with all relevant details in order to request a new Service Reference number.
+The service must ensure the new ownership is registered with Tusla

+- In the case of a change of legal status of a service (ELC Service Provider), the ELC Service must log onto the Hive with all relevant details in order to request a new Service Reference number.
 The service must ensure the new legal status is registered with Tusla - iii.
-In the case of a change of address of a service (ELC Service Provider), the service must ensure the new address/premises is registered with Tusla and then the ELC Service must log onto the Hive with all relevant details in order to request a new DCYA reference number. - In the case of expansion of a service to additional Tusla registered premises, the ELC Service must log onto the Hive with all relevant details in order to request a new DCYA reference.
-Please note that the children in attendance at the new/additional premises must be registered under the new DCYA reference number.
-The service must ensure the new expansion to their premises is registered with Tusla
+In the case of a change of address of a service (ELC Service Provider), the service must ensure the new address/premises is registered with Tusla and then the ELC Service must log onto the Hive with all relevant details in order to request a new Service Reference number. - iv.
+In the case of expansion of a service to additional Tusla registered premises, the ELC Service must log onto the Hive with all relevant details in order to request a new DCEDIY reference.
+Please note that the children in attendance at the new/additional premises must be registered under the new Service Reference number.
+The service must ensure the new expansion to their premises is registered with Tusla.